cyber-dojo/commander/README.md

 # overriding the default rails web image
 * By default your cyber-dojo server will use [cyberdojo/web](https://hub.docker.com/r/cyberdojo/web/tags) as its web service image (tagged appropriately).
-* From 0.1.28 onwards you can override this using environment variables to specify the image name and its tag:
+* From 0.1.28 onwards you can override this using environment variables to specify the image name and its tag.
+Eg
   ```bash
   $ export CYBER_DOJO_WEB_IMAGE=turtlesec/web
   $ export CYBER_DOJO_WEB_TAG=84d6d0e